jarbus/jarbus.github.io/content/blog/real-life-superpowers.md

 Now more than ever, our world needs *real* people.
 People with not just an original voice, but an effective voice.

-Communication and curiosity are a super power.
+Communication and curiosity are a superpower.

 You can't put these traits on a resume, but you can't fake them in a conversation either, which, in the age of AI, is more valuable than ever.